amsievert/dndnotes/mdFiles/Campaign Notes/The Last Act of the Chronarch/Session 15.md

 The elevator only goes between this upper level and another chamber far below ground.
 It opens up into a small chamber with a projection of the starry sky suspended in a magically darkened ceiling.
 Beyond the antechamber is a library.
 The library has been completely ransacked, shelves knocked over, pages torn from books, and other scrape marks across the ground that lead out towards the elevator.

+Between the ransacked library and the next room is a long corridor.
+In the corridor